IPL-FEI/SiProcess/README.md

 # SiProcess

-This is our lab repository
+This is our lab repository.
+Here you will find some Python/Matlab algorithms to linearly classify your data.

 ## Authors